misheska/misheska.github.com/source/_posts/2013-02-24-using-rvm-to-manage-multiple-versions-of-ruby.markdown

 directory and to leave the default systemwide version of Ruby untouched.

 [Ruby Version Manager (RVM)](http://rvm.io)  makes installing multiple versions of Ruby easy.
+It's a great way to use Ruby 1.9.x for your current development while also being able to play with Ruby 2.0 for newer projects.
 RVM also supports partitioning of Ruby gem installs via a feature called gemsets in order to avoid versioning conflicts.
 However, with the advent of [Bundler](http://gembundler.com) most developers tend to prefer using Bundler as the preferred way for managing gems at the application level.

 RVM is supported on Linux and Mac OS X.  RVM doesn't work on Windows.
 For Windows, [Pik](https://github.com/vertiginous/pik) is an RVM alternative.